 Statistical learning refers to a set of tools for modelling and understanding complex datasets.
 Understanding statistical learning is critical in modern financial markets, even for non-quants (view post here).
-That is because statistical learning provides guidance on how the experiences of investors in markets shape their future behaviour.
+This is because statistical learning provides guidance on how the experiences of investors in markets shape their future behaviour.
 Statistical learning works with complex datasets in order to forecast returns or to estimate the impact of specific events.
 Methods range from simple regression to complex machine learning.
 Simplicity can deliver superior returns if it avoids “overfitting”, i.e. gearing models to recent experiences.
 Success must be measured in “out-of-sample” predictive power after a model has been selected and estimated.

 Machine learning is based on statistical learning methods but partly automates the construction of forecast models through the study of data patterns, the selection of best functional form for a given level of complexity and the selection of the best level of complexity for out of sample forecasting.
 Machine learning can add efficiency to classical macro trading rules, mainly because it is flexible, adaptable, and generalizes knowledge well (view post here).
-Beyond speed and convenience, machine learning methods is highly useful for macro trading research because it enables backtests that are based on methods rather than on specific factors.
-Backtest of specific factors are mostly invalid because the factor choice is typically shaped by historical experiences.
+Beyond speed and convenience, machine learning methods are highly useful for macro trading research because they enable backtests that are based on methods rather than on specific factors.
+Backtests of specific factors are mostly invalid because the factor choice is typically shaped by historical experiences.